-What's needed from you is a solid effort and consistency over a period of time (ideally 2-3 months) with a goal date.
-You'll then be in a perfect situation to further adapt the program – and continue making gains.
+So, what's needed from you is solid effort and consistency over a period of time (ideally 2-3 months) with a goal date.
+You'll then be in the perfect situation to further adapt the program – and continue making gains.

 Goal of the Sensible Fitness Program

 Giving you optimal results from targeted efforts.
-This way you enjoy a socially connected, rewarding and prosperous lifestyle.
+In this way you enjoy a socially connected, rewarding and prosperous lifestyle.

 How did I come up with the program design?

-By having carefully observed the typical shortcomings; 'needs' and 'wants' – the predicament if you like – faced by people I've chosen to call Al.
+By having carefully observed (over several years) the typical shortcomings; 'needs' and 'wants' – the predicament if you like – faced by people I've chosen to call Al.

-SFP offers the most efficient and practical solutions.
+SFP addresses this by offering the most efficient and practical solutions.

 Highly-efficient and sustainable.
 The perfect solution for people like Al.

 Brief but effective physical exercise.
 5-6 sessions per week totalling less than two hours overall.